Prilesye

 Prilesye (Прилесье) is a rural locality (a settlement) in Krasnoyaruzhsky District, Belgorod Oblast, Russia.
 The population was 128 as of 2010.
 There are 4 streets.

 Geography

 Prilesye is located 24 km northwest of Krasnaya Yaruga (the district's administrative centre) by road.
-Repyakhovka is the nearest rural locality.
+There is a farmstead (khutor) Liptsy just west of it, which was abandoned in 2001, while Repyakhovka is the nearest inhabited rural locality, located 4 km east by the road.